sandropernerstorfer/equal-checker/README.md

   </a>
 </p>
 <p>
-  Lightweight function to check if two Objects, Arrays, or single Values are equal.<br>
+  Lightweight function to check if two objects, arrays, or standalone values are equal.<br>
-  Uses Recursion to check any combination and level of nesting.
+  Utilizes recursion to check any level of nesting.
 </p>

 ## Install